Sir George Grey, 2nd Baronet: Political career, 1832–1853

 Grey was elected to parliament as a Whig for Devonport in 1832, and quickly made his mark in the House of Commons.
 He did not hold office in the Whig administration of his uncle Lord Grey, but when Lord Melbourne became prime minister in 1834, he was appointed Under-Secretary of State for War and the Colonies.
 The government fell in December of that year, but returned to power in May 1835, when Grey resumed the post of Under-Secretary of State for War and the Colonies (succeeding William Ewart Gladstone).
 He retained this office until 1839, when he was made Judge Advocate General.
 The same year Grey was also admitted to the Privy Council.
 He was then briefly Chancellor of the Duchy of Lancaster in 1841, with a seat in the cabinet for the first time until the Whigs were defeated in the general election that year.

 The Whigs returned to power in July 1846 under Lord John Russell, who appointed Grey Home Secretary, the first of his three spells in this position.
-In 1846, Grey, "himself a zealous advocate of hydropathy" succeeded in getting passed The Baths and Washhouses Act, which promoted the voluntary establishment of public baths and washhouses in England and Wales.
-A series of statutes followed, which became known collectively as "The Baths and Wash-houses Acts 1846 to 1896".
-This was an important milestone in the improvement of sanitary conditions and public health in those times.
-He decided to leave his seat at Devonport, partly owing to the baths scandal, returning instead for his native Northumberland North in an 1847 by-election, from the family seat at Fallodon, which he had recently inherited from his uncle, Henry Grey.
+Grey, "himself a zealous advocate of hydropathy", immediately introduced a bill which became known as the Public Baths and Washhouses Act 1846 (9 & 10 Vict. c.
+74).
+This allowed local authorities in England and Wales to provide baths and washhouses, as well as swimming pools (the latter initially open-air only), and charge them to the rates.
+This was followed by further statutes which became known collectively as "The Baths and Wash-houses Acts 1846 to 1896".
+This was an important milestone in the improvement of sanitary conditions and public health, recognised as such by Agnes Campbell in her 1918 report to the Carnegie UK Trust, which also included information about all the baths and washhouses then open, and the text of each of the acts.

+Grey decided to leave his seat at Devonport, partly owing to the baths scandal, returning instead for his native Northumberland North in an 1847 by-election, from the family seat at Fallodon, which he had recently inherited from his uncle, Henry Grey.

 The new baronet sat throughout the parliament in active support of Lord John Russell, until the collapse of the ministry after the scandal of the Durham Letter, and controversial Ecclesiastical Titles bull.
 Traditional Whigs were Protestant, among them Grey, but the liberality of authorising a catholic hierarchy changed the nature of party politics.
 Grey's first tenure at the Home Office notably saw him deal with relief efforts to the victims of the Great Famine of Ireland and trying to subdue the Irish rebellion of 1848.
 The latter year also saw the peak of the Chartist movement, which staged a massive rally in London in April.
 In 1847, Grey had left his old constituency in Devonport.
 He remained Home Secretary until the 1852 general election, when, despite enjoying widespread popularity, he lost his seat.